DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

+- Feb 2021: Our paper "On the Impacts and Implications of Biceps Muscle Fatigue in Human Activity Recognition" was accepted in the Sensors Journal!
+- Jan 2021: I will be part of the program committee of [ICSME 2021](https://icsme2021.github.io/).
 - Jan 2021: Our paper ["Empirical Analysis of Security Vulnerabilities in Python Packages"](https://twitter.com/DiegoEliasCosta/status/1348684828913369088) got accepted at SANER 2021!
 - Dec 2020: I will be part of the program committee of MSR 2021, both in the [Techinal Track](https://2021.msrconf.org/committee/msr-2021-technical-papers-program-committee) and the [Registered Reports](https://2021.msrconf.org/committee/msr-2021-registered-reports-program-committee) track.
 - Nov 2020: I will be part of the program committee of [BotSE 2021](http://botse.org/).